-(Supplement to FaHCSIA Circular 2 'Recipients of Funding from FaHCSIA')
+(Supplement to the Department Circular 2 'Recipients of Funding from the Department ')

-This FaHCSIA sheet is designed to inform service providers of the potential GST treatment of various payments made under the Commonwealth Disability Services Program.
+This Department sheet is designed to inform service providers of the potential GST treatment of various payments made under the Commonwealth Disability Services Program.

 - Commonwealth Funded Disability Services Program

 - Invoice driven or fee for service payments

 This Department sheet should be read in conjunction with the Department circulars 1 and 2, which contain general the Department policies on tax reform.
 In particular, these circulars advise that service providers must have an Australian Business Number (ABN) to do business with the Department.
 They also contain general information and explanations about registration for GST, Income Tax Exempt Charity (ITEC) status, tax invoices, recipient created tax invoice arrangements for grants and sources of additional advice.
 Copies of the circulars can be obtained by contacting your state or territory office or by telephoning the the Department's Tax Manager on (02) 6244 8647.